aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/first_taste.rst

       }
    )

-**Exercise**: Check how this has been converted into the input file.
+**Exercise**: Check how this has been converted into the raw input file.

 Setting up the (optional) calculation settings
 **********************************************